 Agent: Bernadine Harris

-Act: After she read James’s letter that he sent her she cried.
+Act: After she read James’s letter that he sent her, she cried.

 Scene: It was raining outside and Bernadine was sick in bed.
 Her daughter brought her the mail and she saw that she had a letter from James.